(Last edited 10/12/2020)

 - All courses involved in the connection have been or will be taken at Wheaton.

-- Your proposed two-course Connection links courses from two different Areas; a three-course Connection must link courses from three different Areas.
+- A proposed two-course Connection must link courses from two different Areas; a three-course Connection must link courses from three different Areas.
 [The six areas are Creative Arts, History, Humanities, Math & Computer Science, Natural Sciences, Social Sciences.]
 Refer to the Course Catalog or consult with the faculty teaching the courses to ascertain the area of each course

 - Neither English 101 nor First Year Seminar is one of the courses you plan to connect.